U.S. attorney general: There's "extreme concern" that Mideast bloodshed could spread to West

 So far, militants in Iraq and Syria haven't seen attacking the West as a priority

 But officials also fear the conflict could create new terror ties, bomb technology, lone wolves

-So far, though, ISIS has not seen attacking the West as anything near a priority.
+So far, though, ISIS and its fierce rival, the Syrian al Qaeda affiliate Jabhat al-Nusra, have not seen attacking the West as anything near a priority.

-ISIS – previously known as al Qaeda in Iraq – has never prioritized targeting Western soil, instead preferring to focus on fighting “infidels” at home.
+ISIS – a group previously known as al Qaeda in Iraq – has never prioritized targeting Western soil, instead preferring to focus on fighting “infidels” at home.

 To date, only one suspected ISIS recruit who has returned to Europe is alleged to have built such a device.